 Water quality BMPs are to be provided for the development, though no value rating or level of service is required.
-Water quality BMPs include restored/preserved stream buffer zone, Bioretention planters in the parking areas, and 2.13 acres of preserved wetland area.
+Water quality BMPs will be provided in the form of restored/preserved stream buffer.
 See attached plan sheets in Appendix B for details.

 The stream corridor following the Little Blue River and its tributaries will be preserved or restored.
-No permanent structures are to be constructed within the stream buffer zone, aside from bridges.
-All disturbed areas within the stream corridor will be replanted with native vegetation.
+All disturbed areas within the stream corridor will be replanted with native vegetation, aside from the fire access road on the north side of the development, which will be constructed with grass pavers.